esx-framework/esx_core/readme.md

 	- fivem-map-hipster
 	- default_spawnpoint

-### Common issues
+### Installation
-#### Black screen / loading scripts
-	- Download and run all requirements
-	- Use a fresh spawnmanager as many people alter the code
-	- Ensure none of the conflicting resources are enabled
+- Modify your ESX config with `Config.Multichar = true`
+- Set your database name for `Config.Database` in server/main.lua
+- Run `esx_multicharacter.sql` into your database
+- All owner and identifier columns should be set to `VARCHAR(60)` to ensure correct data entry
+	- The resource will attempt to set columns automatically

-#### The menu interface is esx_menu_default - you can use any version if you want a different appearance
+#### The menu is esx_menu_default - you can use any version if you want a different appearance
 ![image](https://user-images.githubusercontent.com/65407488/126976325-17cc3241-bb9e-451f-a6ed-610a8ef52fa5.png)

 ### Relogging